jessetvogel/rust-web/README.md

 # How it works

-At first, the Rust code is compiled to wasm with `cargo build --target wasm32-unknown-unknown -r` and has to be serve alongside `index.html`.
-Once `index.html` is loaded in the browser, a [DOMContentLoaded](https://github.com/LiveDuo/tinyweb/blob/feature/readme/src/js/main.js#L114) event is triggered in [main.js](https://github.com/LiveDuo/tinyweb/blob/feature/readme/src/js/main.js#L91) which loads the wasm file.
-Note that, in contrast to other Rust based frameworks, the javascript file here is static.
-That's because it does not use `wasm-bindgen` to build the browser bindings but instead the only types that are passed to and from javascript are primitive types such as numbers, strings, buffers and references to javascript objects.
+Each project built with TinyWeb has 3 components, an `index.html`, a static `main.js` and a `client.wasm` file compile from Rust with `cargo build --target wasm32-unknown-unknown -r`.
+These files can be served using an static HTTP server.

+**Init:**
-Once the wasm file is loaded, the `main` function is [called](https://github.com/LiveDuo/tinyweb/blob/feature/readme/src/js/main.js#L96) and this function acts as an initialization hook similar to `DOMContentLoaded` in vanilla javascript or `useEffect` in React.
-The `main` function usually makes the initial rendering and registers listeners for different DOM elements.
+So when a user opens the website `index.html` is loaded in the browser which loads [main.js](https://github.com/LiveDuo/tinyweb/blob/feature/readme/src/js/main.js).
+This file registers a [DOMContentLoaded](https://github.com/LiveDuo/tinyweb/blob/feature/readme/src/js/main.js) event which when triggered [calls](https://github.com/LiveDuo/tinyweb/blob/feature/readme/src/js/main.js) the `main` function in the wasm file.
+The `main` function usually makes the initial DOM rendering and registers listeners for different DOM events.

+**Browser APIs and callbacks:**
-Every time a rust function wants to invoke a browser API it uses the [__invoke](https://github.com/LiveDuo/tinyweb/blob/feature/readme/src/rust/src/invoke.rs#L84) which calls the [corresponding function](https://github.com/LiveDuo/tinyweb/blob/feature/readme/src/js/main.js#L64) in javascript.
-Callbacks such as event listeners are register through the `__invoke` function and then call a dedicated function in wasm named [handle_callback](https://github.com/LiveDuo/tinyweb/blob/feature/readme/src/rust/src/handlers.rs#L14).
+Every time a rust function wants to invoke a browser API it uses the [__invoke](https://github.com/LiveDuo/tinyweb/blob/feature/readme/src/rust/src/invoke.rs) function under the hood which calls the [homonymous function](https://github.com/LiveDuo/tinyweb/blob/feature/readme/src/js/main.js) in Javascript.
+When a previously registered callback is triggered a function named [handle_callback](https://github.com/LiveDuo/tinyweb/blob/feature/readme/src/rust/src/handlers.rs) in called that handles the callback logic.

+*Note:* One key difference between TinyWeb and most other Rust based web frameworks is that there isn't a build step to compile browser bindings for Rust / Javascript using `wasm-bindgen`.
+Instead this library only supports primitive Javascript types such as numbers, booleans, bigints, strings, buffers and objects references to simplify the building process and have a static javascript file.

 # How to's & guides